Philippines

 - File a complaint with FTC at reportfraud.ftc.gov

-How to Block Calls from +63
+How to block calls from +63

 - Use your carrier's spam blocking app (AT&T Call Protect, Verizon Call Filter, T-Mobile Scam Shield)